Henkiebob/tnw-workshop/README.md

 5. Start the server by running: nodemon app.js
 6. Check if the server is running by pointing your webbrowser to http://localhost:1337

+## A nice cheatsheet for Socket.io

+	// send to current request socket client socket.emit('message', "this is a test");

+	// sending to all clients, include sender io.sockets.emit('message', "this is a test");

+	// sending to all clients except sender socket.broadcast.emit('message', "this is a test");

+	// sending to all clients in 'game' room(channel) except sender socket.broadcast.to('game').emit('message', 'nice game');

+	 // sending to all clients in 'game' room(channel), include sender io.sockets.in('game').emit('message', 'cool game');

+	// sending to individual socketid
+	io.sockets.socket(socketid).emit('message', 'for your eyes only');